Grape Leaf Pilaf

 - ¼ oz fresh dill

 - 2 scallions

 - ¼ cup Forager Project® Organic Dairy-free Cashewmilk Yogurt

 - 1 tbsp + 2 tsp (2 tbsp + 4 tsp) olive oil*

 - Directions for 4 servings indicated in parentheses

 Preheat the oven to 425°F. Rinse and sort the freekeh, and add to a small saucepan over medium-high heat.
 Toast, shaking occasionally, until fragrant, 2 to 3 minutes.
 Add 1 cup (2 cups) water and a pinch of salt to the saucepan.
 Bring to a boil, cover, reduce heat to low, and simmer until grains are tender, 20 to 24 minutes.
 Drain any remaining water and return cooked freekeh to the saucepan.
 TIP: To “sort” means to look for and discard any naturally occurring debris or stones.

 Peel carrots and slice into 4 inch sticks.
 Add sliced carrots, 2 tsp (4 tsp) olive oil, sumac, and a pinch of salt and pepper to a baking sheet, and toss.
 Roast until tender and slightly browned, 10 to 12 minutes.

 Roughly chop the stuffed grape leaves, add to the cooked freekeh, and stir.
 Taste, and add salt and pepper as necessary.
 Add remaining lemon juice, yogurt, and a pinch of salt to a small bowl and stir the lemon yogurt.
-TIP: Be careful chopping the grape leaves because they can be slippery.
+TIP: Be careful chopping the grape leaves, as they can be slippery.

-Divide the grape leaf pilaf between large bowls and add dilly red beans and sumac roasted carrots.
+Divide the grape leaf pilaf between bowls and add dilly red beans and sumac roasted carrots.
 Top with dried cherries and drizzle with lemon yogurt.
-Tuck in!
+Dig in!